Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network

 \citet{Mill90} employed \citepos{Lin86a} network in a model of learning in the primary visual cortex, with overlapping left and right eye inputs processed by the \gls{lgn}.
 The network structure prompted correlation and anti-correlation in two afferents originating from either the same eye or the opposite eye, leading to the emergence of an ocular dominance feature map. \citet{Mill90} provided a description of an analytical derivation for the eigenfunctions of ocular dominance feature maps across the cortex.

 \citet{WimGerHem98} extended \citepos{Lin86a} network by incorporating lateral inhibitory connections in the third layer, showing the emergence of orientation selective cells in the third layer.
-They provided a derivation of Cartesian eigenfunctions for learning with homeostatic constants set to zero, and empirically extended the solution to the general learning equation with non-zero homeostatic constants.
-They simulated the development of an orientation selective feature map distributed across the primary visual cortex, using a model slightly more complex than for which they derived the eigenfunctions.
+They provided a derivation of Cartesian eigenfunctions for learning with homeostatic constants set to zero and empirically extended the solution to the general learning equation with non-zero homeostatic constants.
+They simulated the development of an orientation selective feature map distributed across the primary visual cortex using a model slightly more complex than that for which they derived the eigenfunctions.

 Analytical solutions to \citepos{Lin86a} learning system have played a central role in explaining the emergence of spatial opponent and orientation selective cells in the network.
-However, thus far no general analytical solution has been provided, with analytical results to date being for the simplified system with homeostatic constants set to zero.
+However, thus far, no general analytical solution has been provided, with analytical results to date being for the simplified system in which the homeostatic constants are set to zero.
 We provide here a solution for the eigenfunctions of \citepos{Lin86a} network in polar coordinates.
-As the system is radially symmetric, polar coordinates provide a natural coordinate system that enables an easy extension of polar eigenfunctions to the general learning system with non-zero homeostatic constants.
-One of the benefits of a full analytical solution for the network is insight in to why the receptive field changes in response to changes in the homeostatic equilibrium, and the framework to determine exactly when this change occurs.
+As the system is radially symmetric, polar coordinates provide a natural coordinate system that enables an straightforward extension of polar eigenfunctions to the general learning system with non-zero homeostatic constants.
+One of the benefits of a full analytical solution for the network is insight into why the receptive field changes in response to changes in the homeostatic equilibrium and the framework to determine exactly when this change occurs.